jonathanmorgan/reddit_collect/README.md

         # memory management.
         gc.collect()                # force garbage collection by python. django.db.reset_queries()   # clear query caches (they get quite big if a program runs long enough).

+- utf8 vs. utf8mb4 in mysql:
+    - Detecting strings that have 4-byte unicode - 1: [http://stackoverflow.com/questions/3220031/how-to-filter-or-replace-unicode-characters-that-would-take-more-than-3-bytes](http://stackoverflow.com/questions/3220031/how-to-filter-or-replace-unicode-characters-that-would-take-more-than-3-bytes)
+    - Detecting strings that have 4-byte unicode - 2: [http://stackoverflow.com/questions/10798605/warning-raised-by-inserting-4-byte-unicode-to-mysql](http://stackoverflow.com/questions/10798605/warning-raised-by-inserting-4-byte-unicode-to-mysql)
+    - Converting mysql databases and tables from utf8 to utf8mb4 - basic: [http://dba.stackexchange.com/questions/8239/how-to-easily-convert-utf8-tables-to-utf8mb4-in-mysql-5-5](http://dba.stackexchange.com/questions/8239/how-to-easily-convert-utf8-tables-to-utf8mb4-in-mysql-5-5)
+    - Converting mysql databases and tables from utf8 to utf8mb4 - detailed: [http://mathiasbynens.be/notes/mysql-utf8mb4](http://mathiasbynens.be/notes/mysql-utf8mb4)

 ## TODO

-- test code to collect comments.
-- run that code on all posts in /r/boston and /r/news in our database (to start - can always grab more later as needed).
+- implement a way to load Django models directly from JSON.
+- add ability to update existing posts, comments, not just ignore if already present.
+- add ability to pull in information on subreddits, users.
+- improve rate-limited code so we can have multiple scrapers going at once, coordinated by central traffic cop (re-usable for other projects, as well).

+### deal with 4-byte unicode characters.

+- implement method to detect 4-byte unicode characters.
+- integrate it into testing for current database configuration.
+- backup database as it stands now.
+- convert everything in database to utf8mb4 and utf8mb4_unicode_ci.
+- make calls to safe_string default to 'utf-8', not 'ascii'.
+- collect, see if things break.

 ## Questions

-- Q - do we need to keep checking in on posts, comments until they reach a certain stability criteria?
+- Q - do we want ability to keep checking in on posts, comments until they reach a certain stability criteria?
 Or just for a certain time period?
 - Q - Do we want time series on votes, voting, scores?
-- Q - need to work on the code for collection - gather user info?  check back in on posts, comments?
-- Q - need a way to load JSON directly into django model instance, or is it OK to just load from ReddiWrapper objects?
-For now, just using RediWrapper.
+- Q - praw or rediwrapper?